1884 FA Cup final: Queen's Park

 Queen's Park were invited to compete in the 1883–84 FA Cup, despite being from Scotland.
 They had previously been invited on several occasions from the 1871–72 competition onwards, but ultimately withdrew on each occasion.
 Their most successful runs had been in both 1871–72 and 1872–73 when they reached the semi-final each time before withdrawing.
 On each occasion since, they had withdrawn from the cup without playing any matches.
 Queen's 1883–84 FA Cup campaign began on 6 October 1883 with a 10–0 victory over Crewe Alexandra in the first round in front of a crowd of 2,000 spectators.
 The second round saw their first home game, and a 15–0 victory against Manchester F.C. on 1 December.
 It was the first time that an English cup match had been played in Scotland, and drew 6,000 fans.
 However the match was a one-sided affair, with Queen's Park dominating throughout to the extent that their goalkeeper was never required to handle the ball.

-They defeated the Welsh team from Oswestry in the third round, 7–1.
+They defeated the English Welsh-border team from Oswestry in the third round, 7–1.
 They were drawn at home against Aston Villa in the fourth round, but the match was called into doubt when it was scheduled to take place on the same date and location as Queen's Park's match against Hibernian F.C. in the Scottish Cup.
-But Queen's and their Scottish opponents agreed to postpone the match for two weeks.
+Queen's and their fellow Scottish opponents agreed to postpone the match for two weeks.
 There was a great deal of interest by the spectators from Birmingham, and three special trains were laid on to transport them to Glasgow for the game with more than 1200 of them travelling north of the border.
 Around 10,000 fans filled the ground where they watched Queen's Park defeat Aston Villa 6–1.
 The fifth round was their lowest scoring game of the campaign, where they won away to Old Westminsters 1–0 at the Kennington Oval in London.
 In the semi-final they defeated Blackburn Olympic 4–1 to set up a final against the other Blackburn-based team; the match was played at a neutral venue in Nottingham.
 Olympic subsequently complained to The Football Association as the crowd invaded the pitch to cause disruption for their team; the complaint was not upheld.